 Statutory Declaration as issued by the Registrar of Births, Deaths, and Marriages

-Birth Certificate.
+Birth Certificate

 2B: Work-based Learning

 This section is for ākonga, including apprentices, whose principal learning activity is in a workplace and covered by a training agreement.
-‘Employer’ includes volunteer organisations and owner-operators, where permitted by the TEC.
-For Domestic provider-based learning, see 2C-2E.
-For International, see 2F.
+‘Employer’ includes volunteer organisations, contracting organisations, and owner-operators, where permitted by the TEC.
+For Domestic provider-based learning, refer to 2C-2E.
+For International, refer to 2F.

 Training Agreement